hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 specification DTLS 1.3 furthermore deprecates the HelloVerifyRequest message originally defined in DTLS 1.0.
 DTLS 1.3-compliant implements MUST NOT use the HelloVerifyRequest to execute a return-routability check.
-A dual-stack DTLS 1.2/DTLS 1.3 client must, however, be prepared to interact with a DTLS 1.2 server.
+A dual-stack DTLS 1.2/DTLS 1.3 client MUST, however, be prepared to interact with a DTLS 1.2 server.

 A DTLS 1.3 MUST NOT use the KeyUpdate message to change keying material